 The new centers will double the number of homework centers already offered by the district -- two at branch libraries and three at elementary schools -- where students can spend time after school with volunteers tutor in English and math.

 The first homework center at a school was opened in 2011 at Longwood Elementary, a low-performing school in the north part of town.
-After attending after-school sessions for eight months, those students' state standardized test scores in 2012 shot up 30 points, or 10 percent, in English language arts, and
+After attending after-school sessions for eight months, those students' state standardized test scores in 2012 shot up 30 points, or 10 percent, in English language arts, and 20 points, or 6 percent, in math.

 "That was exciting," said Sean Reinhart, Hayward library director.
 "That's what led us and our partners in the school district to say, 'Let's see what we can do to expand.'"